the-synagogue-of-satan/the-synagogue-of-satan.github.io/_posts/2019-07-29-welcome-to-the-synagogue-of-satan.markdown

 categories: blog update
 ---

 The Synagogue of Satan is not assosiated with the book with the same name.
 The Synagogue of Satan is not anti-semitic.
-The Synagogue of Satan is not Jewish or assosiate with any religion etc.

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.